aha-project/aha-project.github.io/_posts/2019-10-24-AHA-GUI-Basics.md

 ## Dependencies and Installation

-AHA-GUI requires the latest Java 1.8.0+.
+AHA-GUI requires the current release of Java 1.8.0+.
 We suggest OpenJDK on *nix platforms or AdoptOpenJDK.net installers for macOS™ and Windows™.
 The Oracle Java installers will work as well, but their recent license changes have made it (in our opinion) more trouble than they are worth to install, thus we only test against OpenJDK on Linux distributions, and AdoptOpenJDK 1.8 and JDK11 LTS on macOS and Windows.
 While we attempt to test things as much as possible, we are researchers.
+We also only test current releases of JDKs (i.e. if current for 1.8 is 1.8.0_232, we don't test prior to update 232).
 There is no warranty or guarantee this software will work as expected.

 Get the current built and zipped version from our [AHA-GUI Releases Page](https://github.com/aha-project/AHA-GUI/releases) and unzip it in a place of your choosing.